Community Healthy Eating Setting

 Just a month after discussions began at a WFAN meeting, a cow on Martha’s farm was having a difficult start nursing her twin calves.
 The cow, named Rachel, and she is the only dairy cow in a herd of beef cows.
 Rachel had originally been the family milk cow when Martha was a stay-at-home mom with two small children.
 As Rachel got older, she suffered from ongoing issues with her udder that affected milk quality, Martha and her husband stopped milking her, instead letting her raise a calf every year with the beef cows.
 In the spring of 2023 it became obvious that it was too difficult for new calves to nurse from her.

-Rachel the family milk cow
+Rachel the family milk cow with calves

 “We spent three solid days working from dawn to late at night trying to teach Rachel's calves how to nurse.
 We bottle fed them, intubated one of them, checked on them constantly trying to help them learn the basic thing a calf is born knowing how to do.
 We were successful in the end with both calves surviving, but we said never again.
 Rachel would have to be culled or her next calf could end up starving even though his mother has plenty of milk, just because the calf wouldn’t be able to find the teat and nurse.”